authorizerdev/docs/src/pages/deployment/heroku.md

 App name becomes the url for your application.
 Example if you have entered `authorizer-demo` as the app name then the authorizer url will be `authorizer-demo.herokuapp.com`.

-### Step 2: Choose the Region
+### Step 2: Choose the Region and deploy

 Select the region you want to deploy you application in.
 Heroku supports United States and Europe only.

-### Step 3: Configure the Environment Variables
+### Step 4: Setup Instance

-Required envs are pre-configured, but based on the production and social logins, please configure the environment variables.
-Please refer to [environment variables docs](/core/env) for more information
+- Open authorizer instance endpoint in browser
+- Sign up as an admin with a secure password
+- Configure environment variables from authorizer dashboard.
+Check env [docs](/core/env) for more information

+> Note: `DATABASE_URL`, `DATABASE_TYPE` and `DATABASE_NAME` are only configurable via platform envs

 ## Updating Authorizer to latest version on existing Heroku instance